jaredtwhite/jaredtwhite.github.io/index.md

 [arXiv](https://arxiv.org/abs/1612.05915)

 ### Preprints
+[4] J.T.White, On algebras associated with invariant means on the subnormal subgroups of an amenable group, *submitted*. [arXiv](https://arxiv.org/abs/2008.09069)

-[4]  N.J.Laustsen and J.T.White, Subspaces that can and cannot be the kernel of a bounded operator of a Banach space, To appear in *Proceedings of the 23rd International Conference on Banach Algebras and Applications*.
+[5]  N.J.Laustsen and J.T.White, Subspaces that can and cannot be the kernel of a bounded operator of a Banach space, To appear in *Proceedings of the 23rd International Conference on Banach Algebras and Applications*.
 [arXiv](https://arxiv.org/abs/1811.02399)

-[5] J.T.
+[6] J.T.
 White, Left ideals of Banach algebras and Dual Banach algebras, To appear in *Proceedings of the 23rd International Conference on Banach Algebras and Applications*.
 [arXiv](https://arxiv.org/abs/1811.02393)

 ## Curriculum Vitae